Pegahnn/Conductivity_AEM/README.md

 # Conductivity_AEM
-ncovering Structure–Conductivity Relationships in AEMs Using Interpretable Machine Learning This repository accompanies the paper:
+Uncovering Structure–Conductivity Relationships in AEMs Using Interpretable Machine Learning This repository accompanies the paper:

 “Uncovering Structure–Conductivity Relationships in AEMs Using Interpretable Machine Learning”